-- Emergency shutdown system
+- Control and emergency shutdown system

 - Monitoring and alarm systems

 - Fire and gas detection systems

 - Communication system

-- Water spray system if applicable.

 - Energy sources and associated utilities required to drive essential and emergency functions

-7.3 Fire Hoses and Nozzles
+3.17.2 Fire Hoses and Nozzles (2018)

-Firewater stations and their arrangements are to provide at least two jets of water not emanating from the same fire station to reach any part of the well intervention system that may be exposed to fire.
-Fire hoses and nozzles are to comply with the requirements of 4-7-3/1.13 and 4-7-3/1.15.
+- i) Firewater stations and their arrangements are to provide at least two jets of water not emanating from the same fire station to reach any part of the well intervention system that may be exposed to fire.
+Fire hoses and nozzles are to comply with the requirements in 4-7-3/1.13 and 4-7-3/1.15. - ii) Where hydrocarbon storage tanks and/or chemical tanks are installed, a foam extinguishing system is to be provided for firefighting covering tanks and working area in accordance with 5-10-2/5.11.2.